prometheus/proposals/proposals/0071-Entity/02-exposition-formats.md

 ## Related Documents

 - [01-context.md](./01-context.md) - Problem statement and motivation
+- [03-sdk.md](./03-sdk.md) - How Prometheus client libraries support entities
-- [03-service-discovery.md](./03-service-discovery.md) - How entities relate to Prometheus targets
+- [04-service-discovery.md](./04-service-discovery.md) - How entities relate to Prometheus targets
-- [04-storage.md](./04-storage.md) - How entities are stored in the TSDB
+- [05-storage.md](./05-storage.md) - How entities are stored in the TSDB
-- [05-querying.md](./05-querying.md) - PromQL extensions for working with entities
+- [06-querying.md](./06-querying.md) - PromQL extensions for working with entities
-- [06-web-ui-and-apis.md](./06-web-ui-and-apis.md) - How entities are displayed and accessed
+- [07-web-ui-and-apis.md](./07-web-ui-and-apis.md) - How entities are displayed and accessed

 ---